North Devon Association Football League - League Rules

 (iii).
 Separate changing room for match officials on, or adjacent to, the ground with shower or other warm water washing facilities.

 (iv).
 Adequate dug-outs, or covered shelter, for team officials and substitutes.

 The Management Committee shall have the power during the playing season to (a) fine any club not meeting the standards £25.00 and/or, (b) order a club to play home matches on another ground that is up to standard and (c) at the end of the season, where a Premier club's ground has fallen below standard, to relegate the club to the Senior Division.

 As a condition of entry to the Competition the following minimum ground standards are required for Clubs not playing in the Premier Division:

-(v).
-All clubs are required to have a separate changing room for match officials on, or adjacent to, the ground with warm washing facilities.
+(vi).
+All clubs are required to have a separate changing room for match officials on, or adjacent to, the ground with shower or warm washing facilities.

 |ND 2.4.
 The Competition will not permit the sharing of one pitch by more than two Saturday League teams.|